AbhishekkM05/Awesome-Books/README.md

 ### Tech Stack <a name="tech-stack"></a>

-Project was created using HTML and Javascript.
+Project was created using HTML CSS and Javascript.

 <!-- Features -->